-National or regional methodologies for monitoring occurrences of the HCV 6 interpretations: BestAvailableInformationformonitoringoccurrencesoccurrencesofinterpretations: BAI >SLIMF BAI SLIMF For HCV occurrences related to local communities: Monitoring conducted by the local communities, or using methodologies otherwise developed in cooperation with the communities through culturally appropriate engagement.

-National or regional methodologies for monitoring occurrences of the HCV 6 interpretations: BestAvailableInformationformonitoringoccurrencesoccurrencesofinterpretations: BAI SLIMF For HCV occurrences related to Indigenous Peoples: Monitoring conducted by the Indigenous Peoples, or using methodologies otherwise developed in cooperation with the Indigenous Peoples through culturally appropriate engagement.
-Post Harvest Assessment (PHA) implementation could follow up the level of compliance with regards to the protection zones.
-Belize Forest Department PHA guidelines For additional guidance for HCV monitoring, consider: FSC (20XXa) and HCVRN (2014) (e.g., Part 3)
+National or regional methodologies for monitoring occurrences of the HCV 6 interpretations: Best Available Information for monitoring occurrences of these interpretations: BAI >SLIMF BAI SLIMF For HCV occurrences related to local communities: Monitoring conducted by the local communities, or using methodologies otherwise developed in cooperation with the communities through culturally appropriate engagement.
+For HCV occurrences related to Indigenous Peoples: Monitoring conducted by the Indigenous Peoples, or using methodologies otherwise developed in cooperation with the Indigenous Peoples through culturally appropriate engagement.
+For additional guidance, consider: FSC (2020a) and HCVRN (2014) (e.g., Part 3)